-Reduced DNA methylation at key sites involved in morphogenesis, development and differentiation in TBRS patients
+Reduced DNA methylation at key sites involved in morphogenesis, development, and differentiation in TBRS patients

-DNMT3A encodes a DNA methyltransferase with both de novo and maintenance activity (Okano et al. 1999; Chen et al. 2003).
-We first looked for global changes in DNA methylation in whole blood obtained from DNMT3A c.2312G>A; p.(Arg771GIn) carriers, using the methylationsensitive restriction enzyme based LUMA assay (Karimi et al. 2006) to quantify DNA methylation across GC rich regions of the genome, finding no evidence for altered global DNA methylation (LUMA: mean DNMT3A c.2312G>A carriers = 0.274, wildtype = 0.256, t-test pvalue = 0.728).
-We next quantified DNA methylation at 414,172 autosomal sites across the genome using the Illumina 450k array.
-Globally, a subtle decrease in mean DNA methylation was noted in available age/sex matched DNMT3A heterozygous c.2312G>A; p.(Arg771GIn) individuals compared to their matched unaffected sib samples although this was not statistically significant (Wilcoxon Rank Sum test p-values for two matched pairs=0.24 and 0.14, Supplemental Fig S1).
-In contrast, an analysis of site-specific DNA methylation differences in DNMT3A c.2312G>A; p.(Arg771GIn) carriers (including the mosaic father) vs wildtype individuals in the Amish pedigree identified 2,606 differentially methylated positions (DMPs) (Benjamini-Hochberg FDR < 0.05) (Fig. 1A,B and Supplemental Table S1), of which 1,776 DMPs were characterized by a >10% change in DNA methylation.
-Supplemental Fig S2 also highlights DNA methylation levels at these DMPs across all carriers and control individuals profiled in this study.
-Technical validation of Illumina 450K array data was performed using bisulfite pyrosequencing for three top-ranking DMPs, confirming significant differences in DNMT3A c.2312G>A carriers at each of the tested loci (Supplemental Fig S3).
+DNMT3A encodes a DNMT with both de novo and maintenance activity (Okano et al. 1999; Chen et al. 2003).
+We first looked for global changes in DNA methylation in whole blood obtained from DNMT3A c.2312G>A; p.(Arg771Gln) carriers, using the methylation-sensitive restriction enzyme-based luminometric methylation assay (LUMA) (Karimi et al. 2006) to quantify DNA methylation across GC-rich regions of the genome, finding no evidence for altered global DNA methylation (LUMA: mean DNMT3A c.2312G > A carriers = 0.274, wild type = 0.256, t-test Pvalue = 0.728).
+We next quantified DNA methylation at 414,172 autosomal sites across the genome using the Illumina 450K array.
+Globally, a subtle decrease in mean DNA methylation was noted in available age/sex-matched DNMT3A heterozygous c.2312G>A; p.(Arg771Gln) individuals compared with their matched unaffected sibling samples, although this was not statistically significant (Wilcoxon rank-sum test P-values for two matched pairs = 0.24 and 0.14) (Supplemental Fig. S1).
+In contrast, an analysis of sitespecific DNA methylation differences in DNMT3A c.2312G>A; p.(Arg771Gln) carriers (including the mosaic father) versus wildtype individuals in the Amish pedigree identified 2606 differentially methylated positions (DMPs; Benjamini-Hochberg false discovery rate [FDR] < 0.05) (Fig. 1A,B; Supplemental Table S1), of which 1776 DMPs were characterized by a >10% change in DNA methylation.
+Supplemental Figure S2 also highlights DNA methylation levels at these DMPs across all carriers and control individuals profiled in this study.
+Technical validation of Illumina 450K array data was performed using bisulfite pyrosequencing for three top-ranking DMPs, confirming significant differences in DNMT3A c.2312G > A; p.(Arg771Gln) carriers at each of the tested loci (Supplemental Fig. S3).

-The DMPs identified were highly enriched for sites characterized by reduced DNA methylation in DNMT3A c.2312G>A; p.(Arg771GIn) heterozygotes (n = 2,576 DMPs, 98.85%, sign-test pvalue < 2.2×10-16).
-Although there were no statistically significant differences between DNA methylation based blood cell composition estimates derived from our data (Supplemental Table S2), we examined the extent to which the identified DMPs were potentially influenced by celltype differences between DNMT3A c.2312G>A; p.(Arg771GIn) carriers and wildtype family members.
-There was a highly significant correlation (r = 0.876, p-value < 2.2×10-16, Supplemental Fig S4) in effect sizes at the 2,606 DMPs between models including and excluding cell-types as covariates, indicating that the observed patterns of differential DNA methylation are not strongly influenced by cell-type variation.
-We used DMRcate (Peters et al. 2015) to identify spatially correlated regions of differential DNA methylation significantly associated with the DNMT3A c.2312G>A; p.(Arg771GIn) variant, identifying 388 autosomal differentially methylated regions (DMRs) (example DMR shown in Supplemental Fig S5), all characterized by hypomethylation in DNMT3A c.2312G>A; p.(Arg771GIn) carriers apart from one 739bp DMR which showed increased DNA methylation (Supplemental Table S3).
-The mean size of the identified DMRs was 625bp (range = 6 to 5,522bp), spanning an average of 6 probes (Supplemental Fig S6).
+The DMPs identified were highly enriched for sites characterized by reduced DNA methylation in DNMT3A c.2312G>A; p.(Arg771Gln) heterozygotes (n = 2576 DMPs, 98.85%, sign-test P-value $< 2.2 \times 10^{-16}$).
+Although there were no statistically significant differences between DNA methylation-based blood cell composition estimates derived from our data (Supplemental Table S2), we examined the extent to which the identified DMPs were potentially influenced by cell-type differences between DNMT3A c.2312G>A; p.(Arg771Gln) carriers and wild-type family members.
+There was a highly significant correlation (r = 0.876, P-value $<2.2\times10^{-16}$) (Supplemental Fig. S4) in effect sizes at the 2606 DMPs between models, including and excluding cell types as covariates, indicating that the observed patterns of differential DNA methylation are not strongly influenced by cell-type variation.
+We used DMRcate (Peters et al. 2015) to identify spatially correlated regions of differential DNA methylation significantly associated with the DNMT3A c.2312G > A; p.(Arg771Gln) variant, identifying 388 autosomal differentially methylated regions (DMRs) (for an example DMR, see Supplemental Fig. S5), all characterized by hypomethylation in DNMT3A c.2312G>A; p.(Arg771Gln) carriers apart from one 739-bp DMR that showed increased DNA methylation (Supplemental Table S3).
+The mean size of the identified DMRs was 625 bp (range = 6-5522 bp), spanning an average of six probes (Supplemental Fig. S6).